cisnejo/ElectroFlask-Forms/README.md

  - cd into /ElectroFlask-Forms
  - Install JS dependancies using: "npm install" in the terminal
  - Install venv : "pip install virtualenv" in the terminal
- - create a virtual environment in the project root using : "py venv ./venv" in the terminal
+ - create a virtual environment in the project root using : "py -m venv venv" in the terminal
  - Activate the virtual environment
  - For windows, in the project root : "./venv/Scripts/activate" in the terminal
  - Install requirements